• USD

 Water-Based Game Viewing

-Chobe and the Okavango Delta are two of Africa's most sought-after safari areas that offer game viewing on land or from water.
-Game viewing is especially rewarding in the early morning and late afternoon when many species come to the water's edge for a drink.
+Chobe offers game viewing on land or from the river.
+River safaris are especially rewarding in the early morning and late afternoon when many species come to the water's edge for a drink.
 River banks also attract birds in great numbers, which enriches the safari experience.

 4